Kernix13/markdown-cheatsheet/README.md

 **External Links**: The syntax is to use square brackets around the link text and parentheses for the URL.
 You can also add an additional title for the link by adding a space after the URL and adding the link title in double quotes:

-Here is a link to my Beginner Git Commands repositiory.
+Here is a link to my [Beginner Git Commands](https://github.com/Kernix13/beginner-git-commands) repositiory.
 And here is the syntax:

     [Link text](URL "Optional link title")

 **NOTE**: Only use a title if it adds information.
-Don't set the title tet to be the same as the link text.
+Don't set the title text to be the same as the link text.

 **Same page anchor links**: This can be done in at least two different ways.
 For all the links in the table of contents I use the simpler method.
 But for the **Back to Top** link I use an actual `<a>` tag.